 Foreign investment in Canadian cultural businesses (which includes book, newspaper or magazine publishing, film, video or music production and distribution, television and radio) often raise unique challenges.
 The Department of Canadian Heritage’s review of an investment in Canadian cultural businesses will take into account the government’s policies which, in some areas, limit investments by foreign investors.
 We have extensive experience working with clients on investments that raise cultural issues involving industries such as books, magazines, videos, video games, music, film and television.

-Our knowledgeable and widely published lawyers have written and lectured extensively on all aspects of foreign investment law, actively participate in the Foreign Investment Review Committee of the Canadian Bar Association and have and continue to hold executive positions in the National Competition Law Section of the Canadian Bar Association which oversees the Foreign Investment Review Committee.
-Mr. Borgers, one of the leaders of the Foreign Investment Group is the contributing editor of Law Business Research’s Getting the Deal Through - Foreign Investment Review 2015, the world’s only publication that surveys international foreign investment and national security review regimes.
+Our knowledgeable and widely published lawyers have written and lectured extensively on all aspects of foreign investment law, actively participate in (and founded) the Foreign Investment Review Committee of the Canadian Bar Association and have and continue to hold executive positions in the National Competition Law Section of the Canadian Bar Association which oversees the Foreign Investment Review Committee.
+Mr. Borgers, one of the leaders of the Foreign Investment Group is the contributing editor of Law Business Research’s Getting the Deal Through - Foreign Investment Review 2017, the world’s only publication that surveys international foreign investment and national security review regimes.
 The Canada chapter of this global publication may be accessed here.
-Reproduced with permission from Law Business Research Ltd. This article was first published in Getting the Deal Through: Foreign Investment Review 2015, (published in February 2015; contributing editor: Oliver Borgers, McCarthy Tétrault LLP).
+Reproduced with permission from Law Business Research Ltd. This article was first published in Getting the Deal Through: Foreign Investment Review 2017, (published in February 2017; contributing editor: Oliver Borgers, McCarthy Tétrault LLP).
 For further information please visit www.gettingthedealthrough.com.

 Representative Transactions (acting for acquiror unless otherwise noted)